profweiliu/environmental-design-capstone/syllabus.md

 Visit the [OU Integrity Office](https://www.ou.edu/integrity/students#OU-and-Integrity) for more information on what constitutes plagiarism.

 ### Generative AI Policy
-Generative AI tools may be used in this course for brainstorming, planning, and learning purposes.
-For example, you are welcome to experiment with AI to generate possible approaches to an assignment, draft outlines, or clarify your understanding of a concept.
-However, all submitted work, including written assignments, design graphics, and final project reports, must be entirely your own.
-Direct use of Generative AI outputs in your submitted work (copying text, images, or other content produced by AI) is not permitted.
-All submissions on Canvas will be evaluated through Turnitin, which detects both plagiarism and AI-generated content.
-Any assignment found to contain AI-generated or plagiarism will receive a grade of ZERO.
+Generative AI tools may be used in this course as a support for learning, brainstorming, and planning.
+For example, students may use AI to explore ideas, clarify concepts, test possible approaches to an assignment, or assist with early-stage outlining and problem framing.

+All **written submissions** (including essays, reports, reflections, and explanatory text) must be original student work.
+If Generative AI is used at any stage to assist with brainstorming, outlining, or drafting, its use must be clearly acknowledged, and any AI-assisted content must be properly cited or referenced.
+Students are responsible for ensuring that all submitted writing reflects their own analysis, voice, and synthesis.
+All submissions on Canvas will be reviewed using Turnitin, which evaluates both plagiarism and AI-generated content, prior to grading.

+For **creative and design-based work**, students are encouraged to develop and communicate ideas through drawings, diagrams, and original visual representations.
+Generative AI may be used to support or refine design concepts (e.g., visual exploration, iteration, or up-tuning ideas), but it may not replace independent design thinking.
+If Generative AI is used to generate or modify visual content: (1) students must retain a record of prompts used, and (2) clearly indicate which drawings or graphics include AI-generated content.

+Failure to appropriately disclose or cite the use of Generative AI, or any instance of plagiarism (including unacknowledged AI-generated text or imagery), constitutes a violation of academic integrity.
+Any assignment found to contain improperly cited AI-generated content or plagiarism will receive a grade of ZERO.

 ## University Policies